MyMeds-Turing/.github/profile/README.md

 This was the Capstone Project for Turing School of Software and Design's Front End and Back End Engineering programs and won first place in Turing's Demo Competition.

 ## Click the MyMeds logo below to see the deployed app:
+Please note, this app was previously deployed on Heroku's free account and is no longer actively deployed for viewing.
 <p align="center">
   <a href="https://mymeds-turing.github.io/my_meds_fe/" target="_blank" rel="noopener noreferrer"><img src="./MyMeds.png" alt="logo" width="80%"/>
 </p>